 Owyhee Canyonlands: The Grand Canyon of Eastern Oregon

-This vast landscape is characterized by rugged cliffs, deep gorges, and a diverse range of flora and fauna.
-The area is home to a variety of wildlife, including bighorn sheep, pronghorns, and several species of birds of prey.
+This vast landscape is characterized by rugged cliffs, deep gorges, desert rivers, and a diverse range of flora and fauna.
+The area is home to a variety of wildlife, including bighorn sheep, pronghorn antelope, and several species of raptors.
 It’s also an awesome place for bird watching, with over 200 species of birds known to reside in the area.

 One of the highlights of the Owyhee Canyonlands is the unique geological features that can be found here.
 The area is a result of millions of years of erosion, and the cliffs and gorges that we see today are a testament to the power of water and wind.
 The Owyhee River has carved deep canyons into the volcanic basalt, creating a dramatic and unique landscape that is a must-see for anyone visiting the area.